maritz/nohm/docs/index.md

 To specify indexes to search for you have to pass in an object as the first parameter.
 There are three kinds of indexes: unique, simple and numeric.
-Unique is the fastest and if you look for a property that is unqiue all other search criteria is ignored.
+Unique is the fastest and if you look for a property that is unique all other search criteria is ignored.
 You can mix the three search queries within one find call.
 After all search queries of a find() have been processed the intersection of the found IDs is returned.